Gardening Answers Knowledgebase

-I found a cultivar of Miscanthus listed on the local web site Great Plant Picks.
+I found several cultivars of Miscanthus listed on the local web site Great Plant Picks.
 Miscanthus sinensis 'Morning Light' will reach about 5 feet tall by 4 feet wide.
-The following article from Colorado State University Extension may give you additional ideas on grasses for your garden.
+This Colorado State University Extension article on from ornamental grasses may give you additional ideas on grasses for your garden.
 Although the following link is for southwest Washington gardens, this Washington State University list of ornamental grasses may be of use.
 It includes Miscanthus sinensis 'Gracillimus,' and indicates it does not have a problem with self-seeding.

 BE CAREFUL!
 Many are self-seeding.

 M. sinensis 'Gracillimus' Maiden grass 4.5' FS Most popular.
 Seldom self-seeds.

 M. sinensis var. purpurascens Purple maiden grass, Flame grass 3 - 5' FS Gorgeous red-orange fall foliage.
 One of the earliest flowering varieties of maiden grass.

 M. sinensis 'Silberpfeil' Eulalia 4 - 5' FS One of the hardiest varieties of maiden grass.